 Colon cancer usually starts off in small polyps (overgrowth of tissue) in the colon or rectum.
 These polyps may not produce any symptoms, especially in the early stages.
 As the disease progresses, more symptoms may appear.

-Symptoms of colon cancer may include:
+Symptoms and signs of colon cancer may include:

 - Rectal bleeding

 - Blood in the stool or toilet after a bowel movement

 - Weight loss without dieting

 These symptoms usually do not mean you have colon cancer.
 However, any time you notice unexplained changes and they persist for more than two weeks, don’t assume they will just go away.
 See your doctor.

 MD Anderson patients have access to clinical trials

 offering promising new treatments that cannot be found anywhere else.